Durability is the key to our health and wellness. Learn why this should be your health goal.

 When you see the word training, you probably think of physical exercise.
 And, proper exercise is an important element of our overall health.
 However, many health experts think what we eat and drink is even more important.
 Similarly, our mental health has a close relationship with our health and wellness.
 For these reasons, these elements should be a part of our training for durability.

 Unfortunately, this is the first and more important element.
 The food you eat is either helping to sustain or harm your health.
 The more processed and the greater the shelf life of the food, the less nutritious.
-In fact, “fast food” isn’t really food.
+In fact, “fast food” isn’t food.
 It’s a food-like substance.
-It may taste good but actually is harmful to your ultimate health goal.
+It may taste good but it is harmful to your ultimate health goal.

 All our bodies are different.
 How we use it and exercise it either makes you healthier or decreases your health.
-Exercise has a huge impact on your mental health.
+Exercise has a tremendous impact on your mental health.
 But, if we don’t train our bodies properly, we lose vital physical and mental capabilities.
 In general, an exercise program should include the following elements:

 - resistance training for slow and fast-twitch muscle groups,